Book Blog at ReadersRead.com

-Book Wars: Amazon Caves Into MacMillan Pricing Demands
+Book Wars: Amazon Caves Into Macmillan Pricing Demands

 The Book Wars began over Christmas when Wal-Mart and Amazon.com got into a pricing war over the sale of hardcover bestsellers.
 But that was nothing compared to what's coming.
 With the launch of Apple's iPad and Steve Jobs' announcement that he's going to sell ebooks for around $15.00 a book (Amazon.com sells them for around $9.99 or less), the Books Wars just went into a very hot phase.